Complete this program online!

 View / Download Career Pathways information for Paralegal Studies

-View / Download catalog information for Legal Assistant (Certificate)
+View / Download catalog information for Paralegal Studies (AAS Degree)

-- A grade of C or better must be earned in all LA courses or courses must be retaken.
+- A grade of C or better must be attained in all LA courses or courses must be retaken.

-- If you cannot accurately keyboard at least 45 wpm, you should take OA 110: Alphabetic Keyboarding and/or OA 124: Keyboarding Skill Enhancement early in the program.
+- Students who cannot accurately keyboard at least 45 wpm should plan to take OA 110 Alphabetic Keyboarding or OA 124 Keyboarding Skill Enhancement early in the program.

-- If required by placement test results, you may need to take WR 115 to reach the WR 121 requirement.
+- If required by placement test results, students will need to take WR 115 to reach the WR 121 requirement.

 - Acceptance into the Paralegal Program will be postponed if placement is below WR 115.

-Please contact the counseling center to take your placement testing.
+Please contact the counseling center for their hours to take your placement testing.

 Scheduling requirements may prevent all courses from being offered every term.
 Consultation with an adviser is critical to student’s selection of courses.